OlivierSohn/hamazed/BACKLOG.md

 |animation forward|anytime            |constant     |high|0..n                                 |3       |
 |user event       |anytime            |not periodic |low |0..1                                 |2       |

-- The following priorities:
-game forward > user events > animation forward.
-The algorithm to find the deadline to address in the next loop is then :
-  - traversing event types by decreasing priorities, find the first overdue deadline.
-  - If an overdue deadline was found, address it now, else address the closest deadline.

 - Flicker can happen if we flush at very close intervals.
 This behaviour has been greatly improved by using delta rendering, however, I don't think that it fixes it entirely.
 So there are a few things we could do to help keeping a minimal time between flush intervals while keeping a good